iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="IotaDocument+toJSON"></a>

 ### iotaDocument.toJSON() ⇒ <code>any</code>
-Serializes this to a JSON object.
+Serializes to a plain JS representation.

 **Kind**: instance method of [<code>IotaDocument</code>](#IotaDocument)
 <a name="IotaDocument+toCoreDocument"></a>